How to protect your pet from Christmas dangers

 For cats, the Christmas tree is the ultimate plaything.
 From dangling ornaments to shiny lights, what’s not to taunt them?
 We can’t really blame them for not keeping their paws off.
 It’s best to proceed with caution and hang any glass baubles high and out of sight, particularly when you first put the tree up and it attracts extra attention.

 Some cats can’t resist the tree, and simply must attack.
-If this is the case with your cat, it might be worth considering a small guard or gate at the base of the tree to keep moggies at bay.
+If this is the case with your cat, consider having a small guard or gate at the base of the tree to keep moggies at bay.
 Other options include putting down an unpleasant texture near the tree, like tin foil, as cats dislike the crinkling texture underfoot.
 Another option would be repellent smells, but be sure they’re non-toxic so as not to cause unintentional harm.
 Scents to consider include sharp orange and citrus aromas with an acidic tang.

 Dangers can lurk everywhere at Christmas, from pine needles and ribbons to floating pieces of tinsel.
 These small things can end up in your pet’s mouth, and consequently, their tummy.
 If ingested, they can cause serious damage to the gut with their sharp and spiky shapes.
 Worst case scenario they can twist the intestine, an unpleasant and painful experience for your pet.
 To avoid this, regularly check the floor, especially around the tree, for any stray pieces of ribbon or tinsel, and make a habit of hoovering pine needles.